Antony-Thornton/MS4--Fitness-Subscription-App/README.md

-# CHANGE NAME
+# The Veggie Guy Fitness App
 ## Introduction
 Welcome to my fourth project.
 This project is a simple online Fitness Subscription Application that allows users to manage their own recipes remotely.
 This will use languages such as Django, Python, HTML, CSS and JavaScript.

 This project will show the use of CRUD functionality (Create, Read, Update, Delete).
 The user will be able create, read, update and delete their user profile.
+They will also be able to purchase items from the shop.

 A live website can be found <a href="" target="_blank">here</a>.